DEFRA/defra-ai-sdlc/defra-ai-playbook/defra-ai-sdlc-playbook/workflow/workflow-product-requirements.md

 ### 3.2.
 Handling Broken Markdown Files

-If the generated markdown file is broken:
+If the generated markdown file is 'broken':

-1. Click the ‘copy’ icon at the bottom of the chat (this ensures cleaner copying than manual selection).
+1. Click the ‘copy’ icon at the bottom of the ChatGPT chat (this ensures cleaner copying than manual selection and copying).

 2. Run the copied markdown text through Claude or a similar tool with the following prompt:

     ```
     Please convert this to md format: [PASTE BROKEN MARKDOWN HERE]
     ```

+## 4. Saving the PRD in the Repository

+Once you have the markdown text, save it in the folder or obsidian vault that was setup at the start of the project in `[filename].md` format.
+It's important that is file is INSIDE the code repository, as we will have the AI-powered IDE reference it later in the workflow.

-## 4. Structuring the PRD
+## 5. Structuring the PRD

 The PRD format is advantageous for LLM-driven workflows as it breaks down feature requirements into numbered sections and subsections.
 This ensures that individual features can be easily interpreted and developed.

 - Include sections for feature overview, design specifications, API details, data model updates, and acceptance criteria.
 - If needed, integrate specific team requirements, such as user stories or Behaviour-Driven Development (BDD) test cases.
 However, for a fully AI-driven workflow, this step may be unnecessary.

-## 5. Ensuring Requirement Precision
+## 6. Ensuring Requirement Precision

 Dedicate substantial time and team effort to refining the prompt and the PRD to eliminate vagueness and potential misinterpretations.

-- Ensure all aspects are reviewed collaboratively.
+- Ensure all aspects are reviewed collaboratively by the team.
 - Revise any unclear sections to ensure the requirements are unambiguous and can be correctly interpreted by an LLM.